-Based on the EA's national scale third generation Risk of Flooding from Surface Water (RoFSW) map (November 2023), surface water risk to the site is predominantly very low.
-Approximately 2% of the site is at low surface water risk, as shown in Table 3-1.
+Based on the EA's national scale third generation Risk of Flooding from Surface Water (RoFSW) map (November 2023), surface water risk to the site is very low.
+100% of the site is located in the very low risk zone, as shown in Table 3-1.